lvxuan12/SCSES/README.md

 ## Tutorials

-For nPSC example, see the Rmarkdown tutorials in `analysis/nPSC.Rmd`
+For iPSC example, see the Rmarkdown tutorials in `analysis/iPSC.Rmd`